Book TravelContact

 La Cova Fumada: A Traditional Tapas Bar in Barceloneta

-Located in the Barceloneta neighborhood, La Cova Fumada is one of the city’s most famous tapas bars.
-This hidden gem serves up traditional Catalan dishes, including some of the best seafood tapas in town.
+Located in the Barceloneta neighborhood, La Cova Fumada is one of the city's most famous tapas bars.
+This Churches And Cathedrals In Toledo serves up traditional Catalan dishes, including some of the best seafood tapas in town.
 The atmosphere is cozy and welcoming, making it the perfect spot to enjoy a glass of wine and some delicious tapas.

 Xampanyet: A Classic Tapas Bar in the Gothic Quarter